sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

 Before you start, make sure that you've completed the prerequisites.

-1. Install the `cds` development kit globally by executing the following command:
+1. Open a command line window and install the `cds` development kit globally by executing the following command:

     ```Shell/Bash
     npm i -g @sap/cds-dk